bansalp004/case-label/README.md

 # Doctor Case Label

-- Doctor Case Labelling EHR System, Once login, bring assigned cases for them to review, each case can be tagged by a condition, once click next, next ordered case is made available for review.
+- Doctor Case Labelling EHR System, allows user login, bring assigned cases for review, each case can be tagged by a condition, once click next, next case is made available for review.

 - its a micro-service based project which total 2 services and static html files to deliver UI
 1. user-service (maintain user operation)